mcd500/ta-ref/docs/preparation.md

 # Preparation

 # Keystone(RISC-V Unleased)
 Keystone is an open-source TEE framework for RISC-V processors.
-For more details check here:
+For more details check,
 - http://docs.keystone-enclave.org/en/latest

 ## Required Packages